 - Don’t have stimulants, such as tea or coffee, at night.

-- Exercise during the day so that your body is ready for sleep at night.
+- Exercise during the day so your body is ready for sleep at night.

 Get the support you need

 Social support can help you maintain your quality of life when you are ill.
-The following suggestions may help you find and maintain support:
+To help you find and maintain support:

 - Plan to catch up with family and friends.
 Keep a regular schedule of contact throughout each week.